guzuligo/CFG-Schedule-for-Automatic1111-SD/README.md

 # CFG-Schedule-for-Automatic1111-SD
+Note: Works with Eular a.
+Might not work with the rest of the samplers.

 ## CFG Auto.py
 A simplified version.
 Contains tools to make the small denoising effective.
 Its main use is to fix img2img drastic change to images and makes it preserve original image features.